 Portable Fridge > Cooler with ice > Thermo Electric Cooler

 If you have the space and the budget a 12 volt fridge and freezer with a compressor is the best option for storing cold foods.
-These car fridges have low power consumption (less than 5 watts at the maximum draw but they only draw power as required) and can keep things super cold as long as you have electricity.
+These car fridges have low power consumption (less than 5 watts at the maximum draw but they only draw power as they need it) and can keep things super cold as long as you have electricity.
 BUT they are expensive, upwards of $500.

-Spice is the Variety of Van Life Cooking
+Spice Is the Variety of Van Life Cooking

 The easiest way to elevate your vanlife cooking and bring the heat to your van life recipes is to buddy up to spices.
 Spices don’t take up much room and can transform bland ordinary cooking into something special.
 You don’t need every spice there is, but cumin, oregano, paprika, cayenne, turmeric, and some salt and pepper are a good base to start to from.